Converting a barn into a home involves planning permission, structural considerations, cost planning and detailed design decisions.

 Exploring planning routes (including Class Q).

-With a barn conversion project there are two main routes to securing approval to convert the building.
+With a barn conversion project, there are typically two main planning routes to securing approval to convert the building.

 Barns located on protected land, such as conservation areas or an Area of Outstanding Natural Beauty (AONB) have additional protections in place.
 Therefore it is likely that you have to apply for planning permission.
 I have written more detail in my posts ‘Planning Restrictions on Barn Conversions’.